 Joined ABT 2003 / Soloist since 2018

 Born in Shanghai, China, Zhong-Jing Fang received her early training at the Shanghai Ballet School where she trained for seven years.
-Before joining ABT’s Studio Company (now ABT II) in 2002, Fang graduated with a major in ballet from the Performing Arts College of Shanghai Drama University.
+Before joining ABT Studio Company in 2002, Fang graduated with a major in ballet from the Performing Arts College of Shanghai Drama University.

 In 2000, Fang was the winner of the famed Prix de Lausanne, and winner of the Rudolf Nureyev Foundation Prize at the Ninth International Ballet Competition in Paris.
-In June 2001, Fang won First Prize in the Junior Division of the Helsinki International Ballet Competition.
-Most recently, she won first place in the Junior Division of the Shanghai International Ballet Competition.
+In 2001, Fang won First Prize in the Junior Division of the Helsinki International Ballet Competition and first place in the Junior Division of the Shanghai International Ballet Competition.

-Fang joined the main company as an apprentice in April 2003 became a member of the corps de ballet in January 2004.
+Fang joined the main Company as an apprentice in April 2003 and became a member of the corps de ballet in January 2004.
 She was promoted to Soloist in September 2018.
-Her roles with the Company include a Shade and the Aya in La Bayadère, Twig in Cinderella, Prayer in Coppélia, Mercedes in Don Quixote, Zulma in Giselle, Old Mother in The Green Table, Nanny, the Sugar Plum Fairy and one of the Nutcracker’s sisters in Alexei Ratmansky’s The Nutcracker, Rosaline’s Friend and a Harlot in Romeo and Juliet, Canari qui chante (Canary) in Ratmansky’s The Sleeping Beauty, the Fairy of Joy in The Sleeping Beauty, a big swan, the Hungarian Princess and the Lead Czardas in Swan Lake, the Prelude in les Sylphides, Diana and Ceres in Sylvia, mademoiselle Marianne Chartreuse in Whipped Cream and roles in AfterEffect, Black Tuesday, Continuo, Kaleidoscope, Sinfonietta, Songs of Bukovina and Symphonic Variations.
+Her roles with the Company include Calliope in Apollo, a Shade and the Aya in La Bayadère, Twig in Cinderella, Prayer in Coppélia, Mercedes and Queen of the Dryads in Don Quixote, Myrta and Zulma in Giselle, Old Mother in The Green Table, Mama Elena in Like Water for Chocolate, Nanny, the Sugar Plum Fairy and one of the Nutcracker’s sisters in Alexei Ratmansky’s The Nutcracker, Queen of Babylon and Plangon in Of Love and Rage, Lady Capulet, Rosaline’s Friend, and a Harlot in Romeo and Juliet, Ice and Snow in The Seasons, the Fairy of Joy in The Sleeping Beauty, Canari qui chante (Canary) in Ratmansky’s The Sleeping Beauty, the pas de trois, a big swan, the Hungarian Princess, and the Lead Czardas in Swan Lake, the Prelude in Les Sylphides, Diana and Ceres in Sylvia, Mademoiselle Marianne Chartreuse in Whipped Cream, leading roles in The Brahms-Haydn Variations and Symphonic Variations, and featured roles in AfterEffect, Black Tuesday, Continuo, Kaleidoscope, Sinfonietta, and Songs of Bukovina.
 She created a featured role in Pretty Good Year.